Unveiling Pfizer (PFE)'s Value: Is It Really Priced Right? A Comprehensive Guide

 Financial Strength

-Before investing in a company, it's crucial to assess its financial strength.
-Investing in companies with poor financial strength can result in a higher risk of permanent loss.
-The cash-to-debt ratio and interest coverage are great ways to understand the financial strength of a company.
-Pfizer's cash-to-debt ratio is 0.69, which is lower than 54.59% of 1057 companies in the Drug Manufacturers industry.
-The overall financial strength of Pfizer is 6 out of 10, indicating fair financial strength.
+Companies with poor financial strength offer investors a high risk of permanent capital loss.
+To avoid permanent capital loss, an investor must do their research and review a company's financial strength before deciding to purchase shares.
+Both the cash-to-debt ratio and interest coverage of a company are a great way to understand its financial strength.
+Pfizer has a cash-to-debt ratio of 0.69, which ranks worse than 55.05% of 1039 companies in the Drug Manufacturers industry.
+The overall financial strength of Pfizer is 6 out of 10, which indicates that the financial strength of Pfizer is fair.

+This is the debt and cash of Pfizer over the past years:

 Profitability and Growth

-Investing in profitable companies, especially those that have demonstrated consistent profitability over the long term, poses less risk.
+It poses less risk to invest in profitable companies, especially those that have demonstrated consistent profitability over the long term.
+A company with high profit margins is also typically a safer investment than one with low profit margins.
 Pfizer has been profitable 10 over the past 10 years.
-Over the past twelve months, the company had a revenue of $77.90 billion and an EPS of $3.76.
-Its operating margin is 30.09%, which ranks better than 95.05% of 1051 companies in the Drug Manufacturers industry.
-Overall, GuruFocus ranks Pfizer's profitability at 9 out of 10, indicating strong profitability.
+Over the past twelve months, the company had a revenue of $77.90 billion and Earnings Per Share (EPS) of $3.76.
+Its operating margin is 30.09%, which ranks better than 94.86% of 1031 companies in the Drug Manufacturers industry.
+Overall, GuruFocus ranks the profitability of Pfizer at 9 out of 10, which indicates strong profitability.

-Growth is a crucial factor in the valuation of a company.
-A faster-growing company creates more value for shareholders, especially if the growth is profitable.
-The 3-year average annual revenue growth of Pfizer is 34.4%, which ranks better than 90.37% of 924 companies in the Drug Manufacturers industry.
-The 3-year average EBITDA growth rate is 29.6%, which ranks better than 76.21% of 887 companies in the Drug Manufacturers industry.
+Growth is probably the most important factor in the valuation of a company.
+GuruFocus research has found that growth is closely correlated with the long term stock performance of a company.
+A faster growing company creates more value for shareholders, especially if the growth is profitable.
+The 3-year average annual revenue growth of Pfizer is 34.4%, which ranks better than 90.61% of 916 companies in the Drug Manufacturers industry.
+The 3-year average EBITDA growth rate is 29.6%, which ranks better than 76.65% of 878 companies in the Drug Manufacturers industry.

 ROIC vs WACC

-Comparing a company's return on invested capital (ROIC) to the weighted average cost of capital (WACC) is another way to determine its profitability.
-ROIC measures how well a company generates cash flow relative to the capital it has invested in its business.
-WACC is the rate that a company is expected to pay on average to all its security holders to finance its assets.
+Another method of determining the profitability of a company is to compare its return on invested capital to the weighted average cost of capital.
+Return on invested capital (ROIC) measures how well a company generates cash flow relative to the capital it has invested in its business.
+The weighted average cost of capital (WACC) is the rate that a company is expected to pay on average to all its security holders to finance its assets.
 When the ROIC is higher than the WACC, it implies the company is creating value for shareholders.
-For the past 12 months, Pfizer's ROIC is 13.17, and its WACC is 7.2.
+For the past 12 months, Pfizer's return on invested capital is 13.17, and its cost of capital is 7.22.

 Conclusion

-In conclusion, the stock of Pfizer (NYSE:PFE) shows every sign of being significantly undervalued.
-The company's financial condition is fair, and its profitability is strong.
-Its growth ranks better than 76.21% of 887 companies in the Drug Manufacturers industry.
+In conclusion, the stock of Pfizer (NYSE:PFE) is believed to be significantly undervalued.
+The company's financial condition is fair and its profitability is strong.
+Its growth ranks better than 76.65% of 878 companies in the Drug Manufacturers industry.
 To learn more about Pfizer stock, you can check out its 30-Year Financials here.

 This article first appeared on GuruFocus.